If you enjoy working with children, starting your own afterschool program can be an exciting and fulfilling venture.

 Define who your target audience is and try to figure out what will attract them to your program.
 Also, think about the qualities that set you apart from your competitors.

 Does your after-school program teach a unique subject?
+Do you offer homework assistance?
 Do you have specific experience that others don’t?
+Are you more of an after-school club?

 The insight you gather will help you present your content to the right audience in a way that entices them to act.